logiclrd/DQD.RealTimeBackup/README.md

 This library uses a couple of external libraries in its implementation:

-* `DeltaQ.CommandLineParser`: Command-line parsing the way it _should_ be. [https://github.com/logiclrd/DeltaQ.CommandLineParser/](https://github.com/logiclrd/DeltaQ.CommandLineParser/)
+* `DQD.CommandLineParser`: Command-line parsing the way it _should_ be. [https://github.com/logiclrd/DQD.CommandLineParser/](https://github.com/logiclrd/DQD.CommandLineParser/)
 * `Autofac`: Inversion of Control / Dependency Injection.
 I like the way this particular library works.
 * `Backblaze.Client`: A C# wrapper of the Backblaze B2 API.
 * Testing stack: